Sharp bounds on the half-space two-point function for high-dimensional Bernoulli percolation

 \section{Proof of Proposition~\ref{prop:reversedBK}}

 The proof of Proposition \ref{prop:reversedBK} is technically more involved.
 We will need a number of preliminary results and notations.

+We rely on the notion of \emph{regular points} initially introduced in \cite{KozmaNachmias}, and recently revisited in \cite{Asselah2025capacity}.
+In particular, we take advantage of the geometric and convenient definition of regular points chosen in \cite{Asselah2025capacity}.
+Most of the arguments below are adaptations of intermediate results that already appeared in this paper.
+It is worth mentioning that our setting is often simpler.
+For instance, our Lemma \ref{Prop:regpoints} requires an averaged estimate on the expected number of regular points, while \cite[Section~6]{Asselah2025capacity} derives finer and stronger estimates (quite similarly to what is done in \cite{KozmaNachmias}).
+Our main contribution is to use these regular points to derive ``reversed Simon--Lieb type inequalities''.

 In Section~\ref{sec:lowerbound2sets}, we present a general lower bound for the probability that two sets are connected, which we express in terms of their $(d-4)$-capacity.
 In Section~\ref{sec:regularity}, we recall all the necessary definitions to introduce the theory of regularity of~\cite{KozmaNachmias}, taking here the viewpoint of~\cite{Asselah2025capacity}.
 Finally, we give the proof of Proposition \ref{prop:reversedBK} in Section~\ref{sec:conclusion}.
 Recall that we have assumed that $d>6$ and that \eqref{eq: 2pt full space estimate} holds.